eheckard23/Chefs-Compass/readme.md

 `./setup.sh`

+> You may need to give the file execute permissions.
+Do so by running:

+`chmod 755 ./setup.sh`

+Then re-run the script.

 This script should start your project on a local server, you may run `npm start` as well.

 ## Deployment Process